 Graduation / Award Lists

-To be named to the Dean's List, a student must be an undergraduate with a minimum grade-point average of 3.7, while enrolled in a minimum of 12 semester hours.
+Students named to the Dean's List are undergraduates with a minimum 3.7 grade-point average while enrolled in a minimum of 12 semester hours.

 Established in 1849, Baylor Law School was the first law school in Texas and one of the first west of the Mississippi River.
-Today, the school has more than 7,000 living alumni and is accredited by the American Bar Association and is a member of the Association of American Law Schools.
+With more 7,000 living alumni, Baylor Law has a record of producing outstanding lawyers, many of whom decide upon a career in public service.
+Baylor Law is accredited by the American Bar Association and a member of the Association of American Law Schools.

-Baylor is one of the select 11 percent of U.S. colleges and universities with a Phi Beta Kappa honor society chapter.
-Baylor also ranks in the top 25 of colleges and universities participating in the National Merit Scholarship program.
+Baylor is one of the select 10 percent of U.S. colleges and universities with a Phi Beta Kappa honor society chapter.
+Baylor also ranks in the top 8 percent of colleges and universities participating in the National Merit Scholarship program.